Work & Travel Canada, The Ultimate Guide

-Work opportunities for travellers in Canada are plenty but often not that easy to find.
+There are plenty of job opportunities for travellers in Canada but sometimes they are not easy to find.
 Mastering the English language helps.
 If your English language skills need improvement, you have the possibility to combine your work and travel with a few weeks of language studies at a unique Wilderness Langage School.

 See what is right for you

 - Jobs on organic farms: If you like gardening and fruit picking you find many volunteer jobs on farms.

 - Ranch jobs in Canada on cattle ranches or Guest Ranches: fulfil your dream and be a cowboy or cowgirl for a while.

 - And here are some tips about volunteering.